emcon33/Virtualization-on-ROSA/readme.md

 Joint AWS and Red Hat Blog on Virtualization on ROSA for the value prop https://www.redhat.com/en/blog/managing-virtual-machines-and-containers-as-code-with-openshift-virtualization-on-red-hat-openshift-service-on-aws

-Get Hands on with ROSA for Free https://console.redhat.com/openshift/overview/rosa/hands-on
+Get Hands on with ROSA for Free for 8 hours from the Cluster Management Console of your Red Hat account (for customers) https://console.redhat.com/openshift/overview/rosa/hands-on

 Hands on ROSA experience request form: